-The Company's management makes judgments in its process of applying the Company's accounting policies in the preparation of its consolidated financial statements.
-In addition, the preparation of financial data requires that the Company's management make assumptions and estimates of effects of uncertain future events on the carrying amounts of the Company's assets and liabilities at the end of the reporting period and the reported amounts of revenues and expenses during the reporting period.
+Management makes judgments in its process of applying the Company's accounting policies in the preparation of its consolidated financial statements.
+In addition, the preparation of financial data requires that the Company's management make assumptions and estimates of the effects of uncertain future events on the carrying amounts of the Company's assets and liabilities at the end of the reporting period and the reported amounts of revenues and expenses during the reporting period.
 Actual results may differ from those estimates as the estimation process is inherently uncertain.
 Estimates are reviewed on an ongoing basis based on historical experience and other factors that are considered to be relevant under the circumstances.
 Revisions to estimates and the resulting effects on the carrying amounts of the Company's assets and liabilities are accounted for prospectively.

-Management of the Company applies assumptions and makes judgements in determining the going concern, deferred flow-through premium estimates, deferred taxes, share-based compensation, and warrant fair value estimates.
+Management applies assumptions and makes judgements in determining the going concern, deferred flow-through premium estimates, deferred taxes, share-based compensation, and warrant fair value estimates.

-For additional details, the accounting policies, and critical judgments, estimates and assumptions applied in the preparation of the Company's consolidated financial statements are reflected in note 2 of the Annual Financial Statements.
+For additional details, the accounting policies, and critical judgments, estimates and assumptions applied in the preparation of the Company's Interim and Annual Financial Statements are reflected in note 2 of the Annual Financial Statements.